 10 Summer Safety Tips

 The lazy days of summer are here!
-Gran your summer gear and make sure you are properly prepared for an amazing summer with the entire family.
+Grab your summer gear and make sure you are properly prepared for an amazing summer with the entire family.
 But make sure you avoid unnecessary mishaps by following these top summer safety tips below!

 1. Provide the Right Sun Protection for Your Child.